Reasoning as Compression: Unifying Budget Forcing via the Conditional Information Bottleneck: Abstract

 \section{Abstract}

 \ac{CoT} prompting improves LLM accuracy on complex tasks but often increases token usage and inference cost.
-Existing ``Budget Forcing'' methods reducing cost via fine-tuning with heuristic length penalties, suppress both essential reasoning and redundant filler.
+Existing ``Budget Forcing'' methods reduce cost via fine-tuning with heuristic length penalties, suppressing both essential reasoning and redundant filler.
 We recast efficient reasoning as a lossy compression problem under the \ac{IB} principle, and identify a key theoretical gap when applying naive \ac{IB} to transformers: attention violates the Markov property between prompt, reasoning trace, and response.
 To resolve this issue, we model \ac{CoT} generation under the \ac{CIB} principle, where the reasoning trace $Z$ acts as a computational bridge that contains only the information about the response $Y$ that is not directly accessible from the prompt $X$.
 This yields a general Reinforcement Learning objective: maximize task reward while compressing completions under a prior over reasoning traces, subsuming common heuristics (e.g., length penalties) as special cases (e.g., uniform priors).
-In contrast to naive token-counting-based approaches, we introduce a semantic prior that measures token cost by surprisal under a language model prior.
-Empirically, our \ac{CIB} objective prunes cognitive bloat while preserving fluency and logic, improving accuracy at moderate compression and enabling aggressive compression with minimal accuracy drop.
+In contrast to naive token-counting approaches, we introduce a semantic prior that measures token cost by surprisal under a language model.
+Crucially, the prior is queried only for token-level log-probabilities, adding negligible overhead to the training loop.
+Empirically, our \ac{CIB} objective prunes reasoning redundancy while preserving fluency and logic, improving accuracy at moderate compression and enabling aggressive compression with minimal accuracy drop.
+These gains generalize across model families and task domains, confirming \ac{CIB} as a domain-agnostic CoT compression framework.